GLOBAL MARKETS-Emerging market bulls push stocks higher

 Australia's dollar jumped almost 1 percent to $0.7655 after the country's central bank said little on the currency's 10 percent rise since January and kept Aussie interest rates at 1.5 percent.

-Australian shares slipped 0.4 percent after the RBA's decision, but MSCI's index of Asia-Pacific shares outside Japan extended its recent gains as hard-rallying markets like India helped it set a new one-year high.
+Australian shares slipped 0.4 percent after the RBA's decision, but MSCI's broadest index of Asia-Pacific shares outside Japan extended its recent gains to set a new one-year high overnight.

-Japan's Nikkei stock index closed up 0.3 percent as the yen gave up some ground made on Monday, when Bank of Japan Governor Haruhiko Kuroda shied away from detailed talk of fresh BOJ stimulus.
+Japan's Nikkei stock index closed up 0.3 percent as the yen gave up some gains from Monday, when Bank of Japan Governor Haruhiko Kuroda shied away from detailed talk of fresh BOJ stimulus.

-European bonds were also buoyant.
+European bonds were buoyant.
 Spanish government bond yields slipped below 1 percent, continuing a strong performance that defies growing political uncertainty in Spain.

-German Bund yields sagged to minus 0.059 percent as focus turned to the European Central Bank's post-summer meeting on Thursday.
-Ten-year U.S. Treasuries hovered at 1.6 percent.
+German Bund yields fell to minus 0.059 percent.

-There were plenty of statistics for U.S. stocks traders to digest as they readied for ISM data later.
-Wall Street's rally is now the second longest in history and three-quarters of the firms on the S&P 500 are above their 200-day 'moving' average.

 For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets